hpc2n/linux-command-line-101/docs/scripting.md

 $ ./count_ABCD.sh file.dat
 ```

 This should give the same result of 2 as before.
-When running the script ``count_ABCD`` the ``$1`` gets replaced with the first argument you write after the name of the script.
+When running the script ``count_ABCD.sh`` the ``$1`` gets replaced with the first argument you write after the name of the script.
 The file ``file2.dat`` can now be processed without changing the script:

 ```bash
 $ ./count_ABCD.sh file2.dat